-The default value upon reset is as follows: D10 to D0 are not reset on power-up.
-After a reset command, the contents of this register are not reset (see Table 13).
+The default value of the number of settling time cycles register upon reset is as follows: D10 to D0 are not reset at power-up.
+After a reset command, the contents of this register are not reset.

-This register determines the number of output excitation cycles that are allowed to pass through the unknown impedance, after receipt of a start frequency sweep, increment frequency, or repeat frequency command, before the ADC is triggered to perform a conversion of the response signal.
-The number of settling time cycles register value determines the delay between a start frequency sweep/increment frequency /repeat frequency command and the time an ADC conversion commences.
+This register determines the number of output excitation cycles allowed to passthrough the unknown impedance after receipt of a start frequency sweep, increment frequency, or repeat frequency command, before the ADC is triggered to perform a conversion of the response signal.
+The number of settling time cycles register value determines the delay between a start frequency sweep/ increment frequency/repeat frequency command and the time an ADC conversion commences.
 The number of cycles is represented by a 9-bit word, D8 to D0.
-The value programmed into the number of settling time cycles register can be increased by a factor of 2 or 4 depending upon the status of bits D10 to D9.
+The value programmed into the number of settling time cycles register can be increased by a factor of 2 or 4, depending on the status of Bits D10 to D9.
 The five most significant bits, D15 to D11, are don't care bits.
 The maximum number of output cycles that can be programmed is $511 \times 4 = 2044$ cycles.
-For example, consider an excitation signal of 30 kHz.
-The maximum delay between the programming of this frequency and the time that this signal is first sampled by the ADC is ≈ $511 \times 4 \times 33.33 \,\mu s = 68.126 \,ms$.
+For example, consider an excitation signal of 30 kHz, the maximum delay between the programming of this frequency and the time that this signal is first sampled by the ADC is $\approx 511 \times 4 \times 33.33 \ \mu s = 68.126 \ ms$ .
 The ADC takes 1024 samples, and the result is stored as real data and imaginary data in Register Address 0x94 to Register Address 0x97.
 The conversion process takes approximately 1 ms using a 16.777 MHz clock.